rbowsley/lamplighthelp/source/16-9-0 Creating_report_templates.markdown

 ![{{work}} {{report}} dynamic dates](1215a.png)

-Finally, when run, {{reports}} display the information requested in the template, but can then be altered, to break down the numbers in different ways for example.
+Finally, when run, {{report}}s display the information requested in the template, but can then be altered, to break down the numbers in different ways for example.
 This means that one {{report}} may be created as a template and then changed in a number of different ways, to more easily give a range of data for your reporting from a single {{report}}

 **Viewing {{report}} templates**